 Karen: It doesn’t sound to me like you were being stupid when you gave him the money.
 It sounds to me like you did not really have a choice and that the safest thing to do at the time was to give him the money.
 It is painful to see that your partner has put you in such awful situations.

 Many organizations encourage women to write out a safety plan.
 We do not take this approach.
 It seems sometimes that this is more about the organization’s sense of what is needed than is perhaps what the woman needs.
 Instead, we simply talk to a woman about safety throughout our process with her.
-Highlighting the many ways she is already looking out for her safety and gently making suggestions of things she might consider doing.
+We look for opportunities to highlight the many ways she is already looking out for her safety and gently make suggestions of things she might consider doing.
 For example, we might tell a woman about the local shelter and all the services it provides including a 24/7 crisis line.
 Knowing there is an informed person who can be reached any time, day and night might help a woman feel less alone and might allow for her to access a valuable resource at a critical time.
 At the same time, we always try to remember that women have often already tried to access many services and may have had negative experiences.
-We never want to be controlling (like her abuser) and tell her what she “should” do.
-Rather, we want to collaborate with her in her desire for safety – showing curiosity and admiration for what she is already doing and, perhaps, providing her with information of which she may not be aware.
+We never want to be controlling (like her abuser) and tell her what she “should” do, or treat her like she doesn’t know or understand.
+Rather, we want to collaborate with her in her desire for safety – showing interest and admiration for what she is already doing and, perhaps, providing her with information of which she may not be aware.
 We keep in mind that abusers take away all the good options and leave women with only bad options.
 We know there is never an easy solution when dealing with an abusive man.

 Applying a safety first approach to all our work